mercymam/Contract-Analyzer/README.md

 - Offer negotiation suggestions
 Results are appended batch-by-batch to ensure even partial analysis is recoverable to ensure resiliency **Why this matters:**
-We're not using generic AI outputs—we're extracting actionable, contract-specific insights with user safety and clarity in mind.
+We're not using generic AI outputs, we're extracting actionable, contract-specific insights with user safety and clarity in mind.
 Each result is useful even to users with no legal background.

 ### 6. Smart State Management and Storage in DynamoDB
 Each result, along with a unique file ID, current status, summary and last update time, is stored in DynamoDB.